Jacob Jordaens: Prints

 Some art historians have conjectured that seven etchings made after paintings by Jordaens had been etched by Jordaens himself as the early impressions of these prints only carry the inscription ‘Iac.
 Iordaens inventor 1652’ without a reference to the engraver.
 It has recently been suggested that these prints are more likely to be the work of the Antwerp printmaker Remoldus Eynhoudt who had trained under the same master as Jordaens.
-The grounds for the revised attribution is that the said prints do not show the typical features of Jordaens' style as displayed in his paintings and drawings but rather exhibit the characteristics and weaknesses of Eynhoudt's known oeuvre.
+The grounds for the revised attribution is that the said prints do not show the typical features of Jordaens's style as displayed in his paintings and drawings but rather exhibit the characteristics and weaknesses of Eynhoudt's known oeuvre.
 They were undoubtedly produced in 1652, as the inscriptions state.
 A majority of them are related to painted or drawn compositions of Jordaens dating to the late 1640s or around 1650 such as the print Mercury and Argus It is likely that Jordaens took the initiative to have these etchings made after his works.

 Jordaens had a particularly close collaboration with the printmaker Marinus Robyn van der Goes who as a result created many prints after his works such as the Heracles and Cacus.
 Jordaens regularly prepared the prints after his own designs by creating drawings on paper, which are referred to as ‘modelletti’.
 They were executed in pen, ink and wash, heightened with body colour, often over a preparatory sketch in black chalk.
 In a few cases, the drawings were laid down on canvas to be sold as cabinet paintings.